-The Great Synagogue is an outstanding landmark in Sydney, thanks to its rich historical heritage and grandiose structure.
-Undoubtedly one of the most beautiful buildings in the city, The Synagogue is of great significance in both religious and cultural circles.
+The Great Synagogue is a prominent landmark in Sydney, thanks to its rich historical heritage and grandiose structure.
+Undoubtedly one of the most beautiful buildings in the city, The Synagogue is of considerable significance in both religious and cultural circles.

 The Great Synagogue has not only stood at its present site since 1878 but also takes pride in the fact that its congregation dates back to the 1820s.
 In earlier years, circa 1788, the state of New South Wales was established as a penal colony.

 Great Synagogue Sydney, Tours, Rabbi, History, Address & Service Times

 In the years that followed, Joseph Marcus, another convict, managed to gather a handful of Jews for worship, marking the humble beginnings of The Great Synagogue.
 Over the years, this synagogue has remained a focal point for Jewish people in their way of worship.
 This was fuelled by the growth of a Jewish community that eventually saw the construction of many other synagogues.